syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Unbound-Column.md

 # Unbound Column

 SfDataGrid allows you to add **additional columns** which are **not bound with data object** from underlying data source.
-You can add unbound column using `SfDataGrid.GridUnBoundColumn` class.
+You can add unbound column using `SfDataGrid.GridUnboundColumn` class.

 {% highlight c# %}
 SfDataGrid dataGrid = new SfDataGrid(context);